jogro/kraftverk/README.md

 Kraftverk
 ===========================

-Kraftverk is a minimalistic depency injection framework for Kotlin.
+Kraftverk is a minimalistic dependency injection framework for Kotlin.

 Sample code
 ---------